DLSNNG/EnsembleRestOperations/README.md

 ## Running the Example BPL

-1. Fork Repo and place REST Example Production.xml file on your Cache Server
+1. Fork this Repo and place the REST Example Production.xml file on your Cache Server
 2. Follow instructions from [this post](https://community.intersystems.com/post/how-export-and-import-ensemble-components-and-productions) to import the classes
 3. Enable RestExampleOperation, RestExampleBPL, and RestExampleService